damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Open [Google Cloud Platform](https://console.cloud.google.com/kubernetes), your Google Account credentials should have you automatically logged in.

-We will start with creating a new cluster.
+We'll start with creating a new cluster.
 To do this, we will navigate to the Container Engine and create a new cluster.

 > * Make sure `gitlab-internal` project is selected; otherwise pick it from the drop-down.
 > * Click `Create cluster`, this will open a series of dialogs to complete.

-We will name this cluster `make-sid-dance`, have it created in the us-central zone, and make sure the machine type has at least 2 virtual CPUs for performance reasons.
+We'll name this cluster `make-sid-dance` and have it created in the us-central zone.
+I’ll leave it at 3 nodes, but bump of the machine type to have 2 virtual CPUs for performance reasons.

 > * Name the cluster after your domain name (e.g. `make-sid-dance`)
 > * Make note of the `Zone` field should read `us-central1-*`, and will have a letter on the end.
 This letter does not matter.